dotnet/runtime/docs/design/mono/wasm-threads.md

 - it would make startup callbacks on wrong thread (blazor JS integration)
 - we would have to re-write Blazor's `renderBatch` to bytes streaming.
 11. throw PNSE any time C# code needs to block
-- It's not deterministic and you can't really test your app to prove it harmless.
+- throwing PNSE (on lock attempt or spin-block) is easy, but it doesn't solve the "test my app and prove it valid" problem.
 12. throw PNSE any time C# code or VM code needs needs to block
 - Mono VM needs to hold lock while allocating memory, even on the UI thread.
 13. modify `ConfigureAwait()`, work queue etc, to never dispatch to another thread.